BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 ## Attending

-We are keeping the cost of attending as low as possible and ensuring there are no barriers from the whole computer vision community attending.
+We are keeping the cost of attending as low as possible and ensuring no barriers from the whole computer vision community attending.
 We anticipate that UK restrictions will permit national travel to allow attendance.
-We welcome attendance from colleagues overseas, however at your own risk and we are not issueing visa letters.
+However, we welcome attendance from colleagues overseas at your own risk, and we are not issuing visa letters.

 The registration costs are as follows
 - **PhD Students**:  £135.00